-SLO Type Student Learning Outcome Assessment Method Degree Delivery Knowledge Students will describe, identify, and discuss both orally and in writing the subject matter related to their discipline. identify, and discussto integrate and expand on ideas critical to their area of specialization through written and oral examinations administered by their supervisory committee using a rubric Skills Students will identify, examine and explain the emerging science in their discipline.
-Students will demonstrate satisfactory ability to present the results of their research in their written thesis and during the oral defense of their work as determined by their supervisory committee using a rubric developed by the program.
+SLO Type Student Learning Outcome Assessment Method Degree Delivery Knowledge Students will describe, identify, and discuss both orally and in writing the subject matter related to their discipline.
+Students will demonstrate satisfactory ability to integrate and expand on ideas critical to their area of specialization through written and/or oral examinations administered by their supervisory committee using a rubric developed by the program.
+Campus Skills Students will identify, examine and explain the emerging science in their discipline.
+Students will demonstrate satisfactory ability to present the results of their research in their written dissertation and during the oral defense of their work as determined by their supervisory committee using a rubric developed by the program.
 Campus Professional Behavior Students will exhibit professional behavior and ethical practice during the conduct of their research.
 Students will conduct their research with high levels of professionalism as outlined by their supervisory committee.
 Students will give a presentation at the Departmental Colloquium series prior to their graduation.
 Faculty will evaluate the presentation using a rubric developed by the program.
-Students will self- report professional activities in an annual progress report.
+Students will self-report professional activities in an annual progress report.
 Campus